sudoprime/007/README.md

 This initial cut uses epsilon-decreasing action-selection, but convergence is proving difficult on the MountainCar problem.
-We will need to more intelligently search the state-space in order to overcome that problem (without cheating like using the state tensor as a reward).
+We will need to more intelligently search the state-space in order to overcome that problem